davidbdyer/mac-scripts/README.md

 # mac-scripts

-## Scripts I've made for Mac OS over the years I've found useful.
+## Scripts I've made for Mac OS over the years found useful.

 The scripts in this repository are created to work on Mac OS.